 - Fresh coriander / cilantro leaves

-Serve over rice, garnished with fresh red chilli slices and fresh coriander/cilantro leaves, if desired.
+- Serve over jasmine rice, garnished with fresh red chilli slices and fresh coriander/cilantro leaves, if desired.

-5. General recipe notes: Thai red curry sauce doesn’t look completely smooth, it looks a bit split because of the oil and that’s the way it is supposed to be.
-But it tastes completely smooth.
+Consistency: Thai red curry sauce doesn’t look completely smooth, it looks a bit split because of the oil and that’s the way it is supposed to be.

-There are no hard and fast rules about what goes into a Thai Red Curry.
+Stuff in it: There are no hard and fast rules about what goes into a Thai Red Curry.
 You’ll find Thai eggplant in curries at very authentic Thai restaurants but to be honest, I am not a huge fan of them – they are like tiny eggplants and kind of hard (also not easy to find in shops).
-However, here in Australia, I’d say that the two most common vegetables I’ve noticed are pumpkin and green beans or snake beans.
+I’d say that the two most common vegetables I’ve noticed are pumpkin and green beans or snake beans.
 While pumpkin may not sound “Thai”, don’t dismiss it, it is spectacular in red curry for both the texture, the sweetness and also because it soaks up the sauce.
 8. Nutrition per serving, curry only.

 It’s lucky he’s so cute because he isn’t going to win any prizes in the spelling bee….
 When he bonks his head on the door frame, it sounds hollow.
 I swear!